Skip to content

 Some opt-in initiatives will have participation limitations based on funding and capacity.

-Nursing homes participating in the AIM consortium will have the option to become a clinical site location for the USI Nursing, Occupational Therapy, and/or Occupational Therapy Assistant programs.
+Nursing homes participating in the AIM consortium will have the option to participate in the following evidence-based programs:

 Some opt-in initiatives will have participation limitations based on funding and capacity.

-Nursing homes participating in the AIM consortium will have the option to host and/or participate in the following evidence-based programs:
+Nursing homes participating in the AIM consortium will have the option to host the following evidence-based programs:

 Some opt-in initiatives will have participation limitations based on funding and capacity.